When designing a logo in Canva, prioritize a clutter-free design with legible Serif fonts for easy brand recognition.

-If you’re aiming for a classic yet modern vibe on your branding, Merriweather’s a good choice to use for your text.
-This is especially true if your business’ leaning towards creating e-books and videos.
+If you’re aiming for a classic yet modern vibe on your branding, Merriweather’s a good choice for your text.
+This is especially true if your business is leaning towards creating e-books and videos.

 Why is that so?
-Well, Merriweather’s designed by Sorkin Type to be a font style that’s pleasant to read on screens.
+Well, Merriweather’s designed by Sorkin Type to be a pleasant font style to read on screens.

-But, a grain of caution though.
-Better use this font only for the body of the text rather than on the headings.
+But, a grain of caution, though.
+Better use this font only for the body of the text rather than headings

 With narrow yet powerful strokes, Brixton gives that timeless vibe while maintaining the letters’ legibility.

-Hence, if you’re working on some historical piece, Brixton’s the best font you can use to bring out that vibe.
+Hence, if you’re working on some historical piece, Brixton’s the best font to bring out that vibe.

 Especially if you write in all caps with this font, you can’t help but feel a bit nostalgic and imagine you’re in a different time.

-This font looks best when used on posters or any campaign ads aiming for an impactful message.
+This font looks best when used on posters or campaign ads aiming for an impactful message.

-If you’re aiming to bring the Renaissance vibe to your branding, then Cardo’s the best font you’ve got from Canva.
+If you aim to bring the Renaissance vibe to your branding, Cardo’s the best font you’ve got from Canva.

-Designed by David J. Perry way back in 2002, Cardo’s the go-to font style for linguists, biblical scholars, classicists, and medievalists.
+Designed by David J. Perry way back in 2002, Cardo is the go-to font style for linguists, biblical scholars, classicists, and medievalists.

-After all, one look at any text written in Cardo is enough to transport you through a period where knowledge’s the most valued commodity of their time.
+After all, one look at any text written in Cardo is enough to transport you through a period where knowledge was the most valued commodity of their time.

 So, if you’re designing history class-related presentations, you can use Cardo to help make your students feel the Renaissance vibe.

-Do you love reading coffee table books, or even stare at the stunning painting examples on art books?
+Do you love reading coffee table books or even stare at the stunning painting examples in art books?

 While you’re mesmerized by the intricacy of the details on those paintings, the font used on the text is equally stylistic as well.

-Elegant, contemporary, consistent, and legible are just some of the descriptives that you can associate with text written in the Buenard font.
+Elegant, contemporary, consistent, and legible are just some descriptives you can associate with text written in the Buenard font.